xing-mei/xing-mei.github.io/research/index.md

 # {{ title }}

 My research interests include computer vision and computer graphics, but admittedly I am not an active researcher now.
 I still follow research trends and read arxiv papers from time to time.
-Currently I am a big fan of [Efficient AI](https://efficientml.ai).
+In the era of large models, I am a big fan of [Efficient AI](https://efficientml.ai).

 ## Selected Publications
 A complete publication list can be found on my [google scholar](https://scholar.google.com/citations?user=Utqz3uYAAAAJ&hl=en) page.